daslerpc/daslerpc.github.io/_projects/2017-08-18_locurio_mailbox.md

     btn_class: "btn--primary"
 ---

-An mailbox which only opens when the correct sequence of letters is touched on its side.
+A mailbox which only opens when the correct sequence of letters is touched on its side.
 Installed as a puzzle challenge in an escape room, it exists in a fully connected IoT environment.

 This will be a short description of the project.